tableau/tableau-viz-lwc/README.md

    `ERROR running force:org:create:  You do not have access to the [ScratchOrgInfo] object`

-   If you have not already done so, you might need to enable Dev Hub in your Trailhead Playground.
-Login to your Playground and go to **Setup > Development > Dev Hub**).
+   If you have not already done so, you might need to enable Dev Hub in your org.
+Login to your org and go to **Setup > Development > Dev Hub**).
 Or search for "Dev Hub" in the Quick Find text box.

 - If you encounter the following message when trying to deploy the component:

   `ERROR running force:source:deploy:  Must pass a username and/or OAuth options when creating an AuthInfo instance.`

-  Use the `-u usernamne` option.
-To determine the `username` for Developer Edition Org or Scratch org, you can use the command `sfdx force:org:list` to display information about the orgs you have created or are connected to.
+  Use the `-u username` option.
+To determine the `username` for your Salesforce org, you can use the command `sfdx force:org:list` to display information about the orgs you have created or are connected to.

+> For more information about fixing problems with deployment, see [Troubleshoot Salesforce DX](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_troubleshoot.htm) in the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm).